nicogef/zenmelco/README.md

 # Design
 - tests
 - src
-  - zenmelco.py - Initialise the Datastore and start the UI
+  - zenmelco.py - Initialises the Datastore and starts the UI
-  - main_context.py - Manage the Program context and error level Exceptions
+  - main_context.py - Manages the Program context and error level Exceptions
   - user_interface
     - menus.py - Contains the all the menus
-    - menu_context.py - Manage the Menu context and Warning level Exeption
+    - menu_context.py - Manages the Menu context and Warning level Exeption
   - store
     - datastore_context.py - Defines the contract with the UI
     - datastore.py - Implements the datastore context and get the result from the store Entities
     - datastore_load.py - Loads the json files and initialise the entities
     - datastore_strategies - Defines indexing strategies
-    - datastore_configuration - Maps the json file data to an indexing strategy (typed), defines keys for the links and other parameters
+    - datastore_configuration - Maps the json files data to an indexing strategy (typed), defines keys for the links and other parameters